framewiki/awesome-framework/contributing.md

 ### Making Changes
 > **Warning**
-> All pull requests must be associated with a GitHub issue that has been marked as `approved`, described above.
+> All pull requests must be associated with a GitHub issue that has been marked as `approved` as described above.
 Pull Requests without approved issues will be closed.

 1. Fork this repository.
 2. Make the suggested changes.